 - (1) Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
 Shares of common stock subject to options or warrants that are currently exercisable or convertible or may be exercised or converted within sixty days are deemed to be outstanding and to be beneficially owned by the person holding these options or warrants for the purpose of computing the number of shares beneficially owned and the percentage of ownership of the person holding these securities, but are not outstanding for the purpose of computing the percentage ownership of any other person or entity.
-Subject to community property laws where applicable, and except as otherwise noted, we believe that each shareholder named in this table has sole voting and investment power with respect to the shares indicated as beneficially owned thereby. - (2) Percentage of common stock is based on 46,218,284 shares of common stock outstanding as of April 9, 2015. - (3) Includes 427,778 shares issuable upon exercise of options. - (4) Includes 45,833 shares issuable upon exercise of options. - (5) Includes 47,068 shares issuable upon exercise of options. - (6) Includes 76,978 shares issuable upon exercise of options. - (7) Includes 28,125 shares issuable upon exercise of options. - (8) Includes 28,125 shares issuable upon exercise of options. - (9) Includes 30,000 shares issuable upon exercise of options. - (10) Includes 20,625 shares issuable upon exercise of options. - (11) Includes 30,000 shares issuable upon exercise of options. - (12) Includes 139,645 shares issuable upon exercise of options. - (13) Based on information set forth in a Form SC 13G/A filed with the SEC on February 14, 2014 and the subsequent issuance by the Company of shares of common stock on the exchange of warrants held by such person. - (14) Includes 874,177 shares issuable upon exercise of options.
+Subject to community property laws where applicable, and except as otherwise noted, we believe that each shareholder named in this table has sole voting and investment power with respect to the shares indicated as beneficially owned thereby. - (2) Percentage of common stock is based on 68,122,274 shares of common stock outstanding as of April 13, 2017. - (3) Includes 707,149 shares issuable upon exercise of options. - (4) Includes 155,000 shares issuable upon exercise of options. - (5) Includes 119,568 shares issuable upon exercise of options. - (6) Includes 183,750 shares issuable upon exercise of options. - (7) Includes 30,000 shares issuable upon exercise of options. - (8) Includes 24,375 shares issuable upon exercise of options. - (9) Includes 20,625 shares issuable upon exercise of options. - (10) Includes 191,312 shares issuable upon exercise of options. - (11) Based solely on information set forth in a Schedule 13G filed with the SEC on February 10, 2017. - (12) Includes 1,510,529 shares issuable upon exercise of options.